pulumi/pulumi-self-hosted-installers/ecs-hosted/go/README.md

     ### Optional Configuration
     ```
-    enablePrivateLoadBalancerAndLimitEgress - boolean - if enabled, internal NLB will be deployed into private subnets and ECS Service Security Groups will have their public internet access (0.0.0.0/0) removed.
-Note: this additional NLB will use the same ACM certificate provided.
     samlEnabled - boolean - if enabled, SAML certificates will be created and SAML SSO will be enabled for the Pulumi Service.
 Note, if user provides their own SAML certificates through samlCertPublicKey and samlCertPrivateKey, those will be respected.
     samlCertPublicKey - public key to be used for SAML SSO interaction
     samlCertPrivateKey - private key to be used for SAML SSO interaction